 User Interface – Is Avast SecureLine VPN easy to use?

-Product user interface is really simple and easy to use.
-No matter if you are using standalone version or the one inside Avast Antivirus.
-You basically only selects a server (country, city) to which you want to connect and click on connect or switch.
+The product user interface is really simple and easy to use, no matter if you are using the standalone version or the one inside Avast Antivirus.
+You basically only select the server (country, city) to which you want to connect and click on connect or switch.

 Also, you don’t have many settings to customize, you can only select whether SecureLine should connect automatically when connecting to unsecured Wi-Fis.
 You can also enable/disable Windows tray notifications.

 Server Locations & Countries – Where you can connect?

-In terms of server locations and countries, SecureLine VPN really offers only the basic list.
-33 countries and 50 cities.
-Out of those, there are 7 locations available also as peer-to-peer which means you can stay anonymous even during direct file transfers.
+In terms of server locations and countries, SecureLine VPN only offers a basic list of 33 countries and 50 cities.
+Out of those, there are 7 locations also available as peer-to-peer which means you can stay anonymous even during direct file transfers.
 In May 2018, the new secret location designed for streaming services (e.g. Netflix) Gotham City has been added.